On the derived category of 1-motives: The -adic realisation in positive characteristic

 is bijective for any open subset $U\subseteq S$, as one sees by interpreting $\cF$ and $\cG$ as $\ell$-adic representations of $\pi_1(S)$ \cite[VI]{sga5}.
-Hence the functor

-is fully faithful, and objects of $\Mix(k,\Q_\ell)$ may be identified with ``generically unramified" $\ell$-adic representations of $G_k$, the absolute Galois group of $k$.\\ 2) Let $\Perv(S,\Q_\ell)$ be the category of perverse sheaves over $S$, for the middle perversity.
+Hence the objects of $\Mix(k,\Q_\ell)$ may be identified with ``generically unramified" $\ell$-adic representations of $G_k$, the absolute Galois group of $k$.\\ 2) Let $\Perv(S,\Q_\ell)$ be the category of perverse sheaves over $S$, for the middle perversity.
 By definition of perverse shaves, we also have an equivalence

 inside $\tilde D^b_m(k,\Q_\ell)$.\\ 3) The definition of $D^-(S,\Z_\ell)$ yields canonical $t$-exact functors

 hence a canonical $t$-exact functor

 which is the identity on the hearts. \end{remarks}